Quantum interferometers: principles and applications: Franson Interferometer

 Multiparticle quantum interference plays a critical role in our understanding and exploitation of quantum information \cite{OBrien2003Nature,Pan2012RMP}, and in fundamental tests of quantum mechanics \cite{Menssen2017PRL}.
 The extension of the original Franson interferometer to three photons was first theoretically proposed by Greenberger et al. to investigate the Einstein-Podolsky-Rosen paradox using the three-photon correlation \cite{Greenberger1990AJP}.
 This three-photon interferometer was then mentioned and studied in several theoretical works \cite{Barnett1998JMO,Greenberger1993PT}, while the three-photon polarization entanglement has been experimentally created and measured by conventional polarization analyzers \cite{Bouwmeester1999PRL,Hamel2014NP}.
 An illustration of a three-photon Franson interferometer is shown in Fig.\,\ref{Franson/3-photon.pdf}(a), in which three correlated photons are individually input into the three UMZIs and coincidences between arbitrary two ports from two different UMZIs are measured.

 The main experimental challenge in realizing the three-photon Franson interference is the extremely low coincidence counts.
 Agne et al. demonstrated a high-rate source of photon triplets and constructed a three-photon Franson interferometer to measure the energy-time entanglement \cite{Agne2017PRL}.
 The experimental setup is depicted in Fig.\,\ref{Franson/3-photon.pdf}(c), in which a CW laser is used to pump the SPDC process to generate correlated photons with different wavelengths.
 One photon in each photon pair is then used to pump another SPDC process, generating frequency-nondegenerate correlated photons in the telecom-band.
 The generated photons are all incident on a common unbalanced Michelson interferometer (UMI).
 At the output ports of the interferometer, photons with different wavelengths are separated and detected.
 Figure\,\ref{Franson/3-photon.pdf}(b) shows the measured three-fold coincidence versus the arrival time difference between photons in different wavelength channels.
 Similar to the three peaks observed in two-photon Franson interference, the seven peaks shown in Fig.\,\ref{Franson/3-photon.pdf}(b) can be attributed to the events where the photons select short or long paths in the UMI.
 The central peak results from the event in which all three photons go through either the short arms or the long arms.
 The measured three-photon Franson interference fringes are displayed in Fig.\,\ref{Franson/3-photon.pdf}(d) and (e), in which the phases of photons at two different wavelengths are scanned, respectively.
 An averaged visibility of 84.6$\%$ is obtained for the two cases, revealing genuine three-photon Franson interference due to energy-time entanglement.
+In this experiment, a single Michelson interferometer acts as the unbalanced interferometer for all the three entangled photons.
+However, independent unbalanced interferometers are required if the nonlocality is tested for multiple photons distributed to different nodes.
+Such test has high requirement on the uniformity of the path difference in all the unbalanced interferometers.
+When more and more entangled photons are involved, this requirement will be challenging.
+Utilizing the state-of-art integrated interferometer might be a promising way to cope with this challenge \cite{ Zhang2018OL}.